uhppoted/uhppoted-mqtt/documentation/greengrass/discovery.md

 with the _IP Detector_ component:

    1. Open _Manage/Greengrass devices/Core devices_ and click on the _uhppoted-greengrass_ device.
-   2. Open the _Client devices tab
+   2. Open the _Client_ devices tab.
-   3. Click on _Configure Cloud discovery_
+   3. Click on _Configure Cloud discovery_.
-   4. If you've worked through the initial setup everything should already be configure - except for the IP Detector.
+   4. If you've worked through the initial setup everything except for the _IP Detector_ should already be configured.
-   5. Check the _IP Detector_ component and click on the _Edit configuration_
+   5. Check the _IP Detector_ component and click on _Edit configuration_
-   6. Update the configuration to include the local IPv4 addresses (since presumable _uhppoted-mqtt_ is running on the same host as the Greengrass core device)
+   6. Update the configuration to include the local IPv4 addresses (since presumable _uhppoted-mqtt_ is running on the same host as the _Greengrass_ `core` device)
 ```
 {
     "includeIPv4LoopbackAddrs": true